🎬 In this article 🎬

 Add an episode to an existing Season using the drop-down menu or by creating a new season.

 Note: Classifying your episodes by Seasons is only supported on certain listening platforms (notably Apple Podcasts).
-Other platforms will broadcast your episodes, of course, but they will not indicate the season.
+Other platforms will distribute your episodes, of course, but they will not indicate the season.

 Define the episode Type: Normal, Trailer or Bonus (for an episode outside of your editorial policy).

-Mark your episode as Explicit Content – Unchecked by default.
+Mark your episode as Explicit Content if it contains any– Unchecked by default.

 Step 4: Configure my episode’s privacy settings